dwadden/s2-notes/README.md

 - Clone the repo.
 - Set the environment variable `S2_NOTES_DIR`, and create a directory at this location.
 It's probably easiest to put this in a startup file like your `.bash_profile` or `.bashrc`.
 This is where your notes will go.
 - Install [Tampermonkey](https://www.tampermonkey.net) for Chrome.
 - Create a new blank Tampermonkey script.
-Copy the contents of `frontend/s2-notes.js` from this repo into the Tampermonkey script, and save the script.
+Copy the contents of [frontend/s2-notes.js](frontend/s2-notes.js) from this repo into the Tampermonkey script, and save the script.
   - See the Tampermonkey docs for information on how to create and activate a script.
 - In a terminal window, navigate to the `backend` subdirectory of this repo and enter `bash run.sh`.
 The server should start.

 ## Usage

-Once you've got the Tampermonkey script installed and the backend server running, you should see a notes window like the one in the image above every time you open a new article page on Semantic Scholar.
+Once you've got the Tampermonkey script installed and the backend server running, you should see a notes window like the one in the image above, for every article page on Semantic Scholar.
 Two caveats:

 - When you navigate to a new paper, you may need to refresh the page in order for the notes section to show up.
 I'll try to fix this, or I'd welcome a PR to do it!
 - Make sure to *save your notes*, they will not save automatically.

 ## Storage details